CiscoDevNet/terraform-provider-fmc/docs/resources/vpn_s2s_ike_settings.md

 subcategory: "VPN"
 description: |-
   This resource manages FTD Site-to-Site (S2S) Virtual Private Networks (VPNs) IKEv1 and IKEv2 settings.
+  Either/both IKEv1/IKEv2 must be configured.
+  Object deletion will not remove whole configuration, not to violate any dependencies that still may exist.
 ---

 # fmc_vpn_s2s_ike_settings (Resource)

 This resource manages FTD Site-to-Site (S2S) Virtual Private Networks (VPNs) IKEv1 and IKEv2 settings.
+ Either/both IKEv1/IKEv2 must be configured.
+ Object deletion will not remove whole configuration, not to violate any dependencies that still may exist.

 ## Example Usage